formsandflows/PACo/Documentation/Readme.md

-This GitHub repository contains documentation about the PACo canvas components

-More general information about PACo is provided here:
+This GitHub repository only contains documentation about the PACo canvas components.
+More general information about PACo is provided [here](https://www.formsandflows.nl/redirects/paco-github-documentation).
+The general information is always related to the latest release.